How do I care for kittens?

 8 Weeks Old

 8-week-old kittens should be active, be eating independently, and be able to take care of themselves well.
-Their eyes should also be full transitioned into their permanent color as well.
+Their eyes should also be fully transitioned into their permanent color as well.

 Kittens are ready to be spayed/neutered once they hit 1 kg and be placed into new homes, preferably with a sibling or into a home with another young kitten.
 Socialization at this age is critical, which is why we always recommend adopting young kittens out in pairs.